ptitSeb/box86/docs/USAGE.md

  * /PATH/TO/libGLXXX : Sets the name and path for libGL You can also use SDL_VIDEO_GL_DRIVER

-#### BOX86_LD_PRELOAD
+#### BOX86_LD_PRELOAD *
- * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were comming from the binary
+ * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were comming from the binary (not that using this inside a rcfile might not work if the process needs to be renamed, for example for Wine process)

 #### BOX86_EMULATED_LIBS *
  * XXXX[:YYYYY] force lib XXXX (and YYYY...) to be emulated (and not wrapped)